Separate Systems Will Bring Several Chances For Snow: Here's What To Expect, And When

 There will be several systems with the potential to bring separate rounds of snowfall to the region in the coming days.

 Sunday, Jan.
-23 will be mostly cloudy with a high around 30 degrees and the wind-chill factor making it feel like it's between 10 and 20 degrees.
+23 will become partly sunny with a high around 30 degrees and the wind-chill factor making it feel like it's between 10 and 20 degrees.

 Scattered flurries and snow showers are now expected to move through the region later in the afternoon Sunday into the early overnight hours on Monday, Jan.
 24 with the arrival of a cold front.